This body, these curves, and movements — they’re so intoxicating.

-“Yeah, of course,” Tilda replied with half of a smile, which quickly disappeared.
+“Yeah, of course,” Tilda replied with half of a smile that quickly disappeared.

 “—Em, Weston, I want to let you know this isn’t a habit.
 It’s a first.
 I mean, I don’t do this kind of thing with anyone.”

-In other circumstances, the man would have done one or two cartwheels, but in front of what seemed to be Tilda’s awkward moment, it was inappropriate.
+In other circumstances, the man would have done one or two cartwheels, but it was inappropriate in front of what seemed to be Tilda’s awkward moment.
 The singer’s eyes darted from side to side, fidgeting only to calm down once hugging herself as she tried to explain, almost apologizing for the incident as if she had slapped him on the face.

 Nah, a rising star wouldn’t hit on someone like him, would she?
 Weston thought.